ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 Michael Burry foresaw this as a bubble and warned that the inflow could experience a reversal in time and cause a big crash.

-The disappearance of Price Discovery
+The disappearance of Price Discovery to cause an ETF Crash

 Burry believes that in a move that parallels the slow disappearance of price discovery from credit markets by Central Banks and Basel III, Passive investing is slowly taking the cap off price discovery in the equity markets.